craftzdog/react-native-sqlite-2/README.md

 # React Native SQLite 2

-SQLite3 Native Plugin for React Native for both Android  and iOS.
+SQLite3 Native Plugin for React Native for Android/iOS/Windows.
 This plugin provides a [WebSQL](http://www.w3.org/TR/webdatabase/)-compatible API to store data in a react native app, by using a SQLite database on the native side.

 Inspired by fantastic work done by [Nolan Lawson](https://github.com/nolanlawson/cordova-plugin-sqlite-2).